Davidfcr/BackendHomework/README.md

 ## Random number API

-The a random number GET endpoint was included into this project.
+A random number GET endpoint was included into this project.
 {base_url}/api/user/number